Dennis Cometti: Awards and honours

-Cometti is a member of both the Melbourne Cricket Club and AFMA Halls of Fame, as well as the number-one ticket holder for the Perth Wildcats.
+Cometti is a member of both the Melbourne Cricket Club and AFMA Halls of Fame.

+In October 2013, Cometti became the number one ticket holder of the Perth Wildcats.
+He held the position until September 2024.

 Dennis Cometti is the name of an Australian punk band, named in Cometti's honour.

 Poet Mick Colliss performed a poem entitled "Centimetre Perfect" that paid tribute to Cometti on a 6NA, the radio station where Cometti got his start.

 Personal life

-Cometti was born in Geraldton.
+Cometti was born in Geraldton, Western Australia, of Italian, English and French descent.
 He is married to Velia.
-They have two children, daughter Ricki (born 1979) and son Mark (born in 1983).
-Mark was a professional wrestler (The Outback Silverback) in Orlando, Florida for six years.
+They have two children: daughter Ricki (born 1979) and son Mark (born in 1983).
+Mark was a professional wrestler (The Outback Silverback) in Orlando, Florida, for six years.